SymboLinker/dotsy/src/README.md

-# Dots
+# Dotsy

-Intended for use in software:
+Intended for use in software that may focus on:
 - subitizing
 - counting
 - arithmetic